What is Dependency Injection?

 $article->save();

-It seems we have plenty of options.
-It can take it from a static variable somewhere.
-Or inherit from a class that provides a database connection.
-Or take advantage of a singleton.
-Or use so-called facades, which are used in Laravel:
+It seems we have many options.
+It could take it from a static variable.
+Or by inheriting from a class that provides the database connection.
+Or use a singleton.
+Or so-called facades, as used in Laravel:

 use Illuminate\Support\Facades\DB;